A 24/7 licensed-RN nurse triage line

 Multi-state ICU veteran · 11+ years acute & critical care

-Eleven years and a dozen ICUs deep, from a Level 1 Trauma Center float ICU to cardiovascular intensive care across the country as a travel ICU nurse.
-He delivered hospital level care into patients' homes as a lead nurse for a telehealth company, answered every emergency alarm as the rover RN inside a maximum security supermax prison, held the line through the COVID surge in the ICU, and now runs a 142 bed skilled nursing facility as its Unit Manager and MDS Coordinator.
-He has actually carried the pager.
+Eleven years and a dozen ICUs deep: Level 1 trauma, cardiovascular intensive care, travel assignments across the country.
+He has delivered hospital-level care into patients' homes as lead nurse for a telehealth company, answered every emergency alarm as the rover RN inside a supermax prison, and held the line through the COVID surge.
+Most recently he ran a 142-bed skilled nursing facility as its Unit Manager and MDS Coordinator.

 Who we serve